nikhilsingh92/hostingraja.in-Shell-Script-To-Check-Memory-Usage-Disk-Usage-and-CPU-Load-of-Vps-Server-of-HostingRa/README.md

 mysql --one-database database_name < all_databases.sql

-For more details visit us at https://www.hostingraja.in/
+For more details visit us at hostingraja.in